Real Estate Courses

 2. Recognize the role and benefit of appraisals in society

-3. Student will be able to list the uses of an appraisal.
+3. List the uses of an appraisal.

 REST 83 - Real Estate Finance ( 3.00 - Units )